sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 *	port - the port your LDAP server uses
 *	userDN - the DN of the LDAP service account
 #### User
 *	accountID - the parameter used for the user name.
-This may be uid, samAccountName or name depending on your system
+This can be uid, samAccountName or name depending on your system
 *	baseDN - DN to search for users under
 #### Group
 *	accountID - the parameter used for the name of the group
 *	baseDN - DN to search for groups under
 Set the default values to work with a standard Microsoft Active Directory system.

-**Note:**   OpenLDAP systems and customized AD setups may require additional configuration that is beyond the scope of this guide.
+**Note:**   OpenLDAP systems and customized AD setups might require additional configuration that is beyond the scope of this guide.
 For further details about configuring the identities service, see [SAS Viya 3.4 for Linux: Deployment Guide](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=titlepage.htm&docsetVersion=3.4&locale=en).

 <a name="AddAVerifyTheConfiguration"></a>
 ### Verify the Configuration
-To verify:

 1. Log in to SAS Viya with your LDAP accounts.
-You may need to restart SAS Viya for the LDAP changes to take effect.
+You might need to restart SAS Viya for the LDAP changes to take effect.
 2. Run the ldapsearch command from one of the SAS Viya machines.
    ```
    ldapsearch -x -h <YOUR LDAP HOST> -b <YOUR DN> -D <YOUR LDAP SERVICE ACCOUNT> -W